-"Phone It Forward" and help your team members recycle their used electronics.
+"Phone It Forward" and help your team members and local community recycle their used electronics.

-Display your support of the 911 Cell Phone Bank's "Phone it Forward" annual recycling campaign.
-Post it on information boards, breakrooms, anywhere employees congregate.
+Use these posters to promote the 911 Cell Phone Bank's "Phone it Forward" recycling campaign in your office or community.
+Post it on information boards, breakrooms, anywhere employees congregate, or in convenient locations within your community.

 WHAT KIND OF DEVICES WILL YOU ACCEPT?